Ever wonder how the fabric is woven? Here is a short demonstration via YOU TUBE of me weaving at the AVL fly-shuttle loom.

 The scarves and shawls I weave are warped by hand on a warping board.
 Color thoughts stream from my mind/eye/brain to my hands as each thread is measured out.
 The color transitions blend across the warp in a painterly way.
 It takes longer to wind a warp this way, but it allows me to build a color story.

-In my studio, there are 12 pairs of scissors, 3 sergers, two sewing machines, and 4 looms.
+In my studio, there are 12 pairs of scissors, 3 sergers, three sewing machines, and 4 looms.
 With these tools, I weave, cut, sew and design.